capitaldesignfx/new_layout/README.md

 * Add back in calendar thing for setting up meeting
 * Create 404 error page
 * ~~Google Analytics~~
+* Build/use a docker image with all the gems already available, to reduce the build times and pipeline minutes
+* Add a way to update the Cloudfront distribution cache.
+This task should wait until we actually launch the production website.
 * GDPR notice

 ### Nice to haves